shipshapecode/swach/rust-sampler/README.md

 ### Sampling Rate

-- macOS: Can achieve 60+ FPS easily with direct pixel access
+- **macOS**: Can achieve 60+ FPS easily with direct pixel access
-- Windows: Similar to macOS, native GDI is very fast
+- **Windows**: Similar to macOS, native GDI is very fast
-- Linux (X11): Limited by screenshot tool speed (~30-60 FPS)
-- Linux (Wayland): Limited by screenshot tool speed (~30-60 FPS)

-### Wayland Screenshot Caching

-The Linux/Wayland implementation caches screenshots for 100ms to balance performance and accuracy.
-This means:

-- Updates happen approximately 10 times per second
-- Reduces CPU usage significantly
-- Provides smooth-enough experience for color picking
+- **Linux (X11)**: Individual XGetImage calls per pixel - can achieve 30-60 FPS depending on grid size
+- **Linux (Wayland via XWayland)**: Same as X11 - 30-60 FPS

 ### Grid Sampling

-Larger grid sizes (e.g., 15x15 vs 9x9) have minimal performance impact since they sample from the same cached image data.
+Larger grid sizes (e.g., 15x15 vs 9x9) require more individual pixel samples, which impacts performance on all platforms.
+The impact is most noticeable on Linux/X11 where each pixel requires a separate X11 call.

 ## Permissions